Brenda Bowen, Senior AGENT

 Brenda has the unusual advantage of having seen publishing from all sides.
 As well as being an agent, she was a children’s book publisher for many years; she’s an award-winning author of some forty-five books for children; and her new adult trade novel, The Emergency Book Club, is coming out from Morrow in winter 2027.
 She lives in New York City, and spends August in a cottage in Maine, where the menu almost always includes blueberry corn muffins.

-Brenda’s manuscript wish list, is here.
+Brenda’s manuscript wish list is here.
 Right now, she is not accepting picture book manuscript submissions; however, if you are an artist submitting a book dummy or a portfolio, please include a link to the dummy and to your website or portfolio.